sim590/lain-wiki/abase.md

 local mybase = lain.widgets.base()
 ```

 This has been implemented in Awesome 4.0 as [`awful.widget.watch`](https://awesomewm.org/doc/api/classes/awful.widget.watch.html).
-But while `watch` returns only the widget, `abase` returns a table including its timer and internal update function too.
+But while `watch` returns only the widget, `base` returns a table including its timer and internal update function too.

 ## Input table